About the 2014 Awards

 - Nominee cannot be a previous winner of the award.

-Uplifting Athletes will collect the stories of the nominees and conduct interviews with the nominees.
+Uplifting Athletes collects the stories of the nominees and conducts interviews with the nominees.
 Stories of selected finalists will be published online at www.upliftingathletes.org during the month of January.
-The winner will be determined by a public vote online during the month of January and announced in conjunction with the start of Rare Disease Awareness Month on February 1, 2014.
+The winner will be determined by a public vote online during the month of January.
+Fans and supporters can cast their vote daily.
+Announcement of the winner will be made in conjunction with the start of Rare Disease Awareness Month on February 1, 2014.

-Uplifting Athletes will present the sculpture to the 2014 Uplifting Athletes Rare Disease Champion at the Maxwell Club National Awards Gala in Atlantic City on March 7, 2014.
+Uplifting Athletes will present the sculpture to the 2014 Uplifting Athletes Rare Disease Champion at the Maxwell Football Club National Awards Gala on Friday, March 14, 2014.
+The Awards presentation will be broadcasted live on ESPN3.